bell-kevin/PAR-tool/README.md

 java -cp target/par-tool-1.0-SNAPSHOT.jar com.par.tool.ParTool [options]
 ```

+Pattern matching happens automatically when you run the CLI. `ParTool` builds a
+`ParRunner` that constructs a `PatternMatcher` and registers the
+`PatternBasedOperator` alongside the stochastic operators, so every invocation
+detects faults and attempts template-based fixes without extra flags.

 Arguments mirror the original prototype:

 - `--project`: project root that will be copied into a temporary workspace (defaults to the parent of `--target`).